michaelwittig/node-logger-syslog/README.md

 ### Done

-Now you can log to console endpoint.
+Now you can log to local syslog endpoint.

 ## API